Transposable element: Class I: Retrotransposons

-Retroviruses can also be considered TEs.
-For example, after the conversion of retroviral RNA into DNA inside a host cell, the newly produced retroviral DNA is integrated into the genome of the host cell.
-These integrated DNAs are termed proviruses.
-The provirus is a specialized form of eukaryotic retrotransposon, which can produce RNA intermediates that may leave the host cell and infect other cells.
-The transposition cycle of retroviruses has similarities to that of prokaryotic TEs, suggesting a distant relationship between the two.

 Class II: DNA transposons

 A. Structure of DNA transposons (Mariner type).
 Two inverted tandem repeats (TIR) flank the transposase gene.
 Two short tandem site duplications (TSD) are present on both sides of the insert.

 B. Mechanism of transposition: Two transposases recognize and bind to TIR sequences, join and promote DNA double-strand cleavage.
 The DNA-transposase complex then inserts its DNA cargo at specific DNA motifs elsewhere in the genome, creating short TSDs upon integration.

 The cut-and-paste transposition mechanism of class II TEs does not involve an RNA intermediate.
 The transpositions are catalyzed by several transposase enzymes.
 Some transposases non-specifically bind to any target site in DNA, whereas others bind to specific target sequences.
 The transposase makes a staggered cut at the target site producing sticky ends, cuts out the DNA transposon and ligates it into the target site.
 A DNA polymerase fills in the resulting gaps from the sticky ends and DNA ligase closes the sugar-phosphate backbone.
 This results in target site duplication and the insertion sites of DNA transposons may be identified by short direct repeats (a staggered cut in the target DNA filled by DNA polymerase) followed by inverted repeats (which are important for the TE excision by transposase).

 Cut-and-paste TEs may be duplicated if their transposition takes place during S phase of the cell cycle, when a donor site has already been replicated but a target site has not yet been replicated.
 Such duplications at the target site can result in gene duplication, which plays an important role in genomic evolution.

 Not all DNA transposons transpose through the cut-and-paste mechanism.
-In some cases, a replicative transposition is observed in which a transposon replicates itself to a new target site (e.g. helitron).
+In some cases, a replicative transposition is observed in which a "complex transposon" replicates itself to a new target site (e.g. helitron).

-Class II TEs comprise less than 2% of the human genome, making the rest Class I.
+Class II TEs comprise less than 2% of the human genome, making the other transposons Class I.

 Autonomous and non-autonomous

 Transposition can be classified as either "autonomous" or "non-autonomous" in both Class I and Class II TEs.
-Autonomous TEs can move by themselves, whereas non-autonomous TEs require the presence of another TE to move.
+Autonomous TEs can move through the genome by themselves as they encode for their transpositional machinery allowing for their ability to move around the genome.
+In contrast, non-autonomous TEs lack the ability to encode for their transposition machinery and require the presence of another TE machinery to move.
 This is often because dependent TEs lack transposase (for Class II) or reverse transcriptase (for Class I).

 Activator element (Ac) is an example of an autonomous TE, and dissociation elements (Ds) is an example of a non-autonomous TE.
 Without Ac, Ds is not able to transpose.